hameister/BulkImporter/README.md

 # BulkImporter
+The Bulk-Importer should insert many Item entities into a database.
+Only one SQL-insert should be executed for one batch.

+# Description - Implementation

-The REST-assured test creates 4 Items and calls the REST-Controller to import them into the H2-Database.
+There is a REST-assured test that creates 4 Items and calls the REST-Controller to import them into the H2-Database.

 In the application.properties I configured that a batch size of 5 should be used.